NuGet/NuGetDocs/site/Docs/Working-Specs/Static-Analysis-In-Gallery.markdown

 #### Open questions ####

+1. In addition to "Run static analysis" option in the upload wizard, should we have an option like "Upload my package only when static analysis rule suceeds".
+That way an user can chose not to push the package if it has errors and get it fixed.
+In that case should we have the nupkg files in a temp container until the static analysis rules are run ?
-1. Running the analysis rules requires unzipping the nupkg file and we don't want to do it in the web role.
+2. Running the analysis rules requires unzipping the nupkg file and we don't want to do it in the web role.
 If we can do it in web role, we can have 'static analysis' as step in the upload process and users can check out the results right before pushing the package.
 Any thoughts around this ?
-2. Should we have an option like "Upload my package only when static analysis rule suceeds".
-That way an user can chose not to push the package if it has errors (probably skip warnings) and get it fixed.

 # Extended scenarios : #